eupn/emlib/README.md

 # emlib

 Rust bindings for Silicon Labs emlib.
+Based on outdated [RustyGecko](https://github.com/RustyGecko) effort.

 `emlib` compiles and runs on Silicon Labs EFM32 Microcontrollers.
 It's a proof-of-concept and work in progress, so currently only parts the